robric/wiki-contrail-controller/Contrail-Qos-Extension-for-Neutron.md

 	neutron port-update <port-id> --no-qos-policy

 ## 3.4 Neutron - Contrail Association ##
-   Contrail QosConfig object along with a default Contrail QoSForwardingClass and the QosConfig object and the QosForwardingClass is linked.
+a.
+When a Neutron QosPolicy is created, a corresponding call to create Contrail QosConfig object along with a default Contrail QoSForwardingClass and the QosConfig object and the QosForwardingClass is linked.